sitegeist/git-hooks/README.md

 Lints all changed `.js` files via [xo](https://github.com/sindresorhus/xo) if the directory contains a local `xo` binary.
 If the lint process exits with an error code, the commit will be aborted, until you fix the errors.

+The pre-commit hook also checks if a `package.json` file is in your changeset, and will automatically create and commit a `npm-shrinkwrap.json` file for you.

 #### post-merge
 If the `package.json` or `composer.json` has been changed in the upstream, this hook will automatically run either `npm prune && npm update` or `composer install` so your local dependencies match the current checked out HEAD.